ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

   schema:birthPlace <dbpedia:London>.
 ```

-We've referred to [foaf:Person](http://xmlns.com/foaf/spec/) to specify that Tim is an _instance_ of the class _Person_.
+We've referred to [`foaf:Person`](http://xmlns.com/foaf/spec/) to specify that Tim is an _instance_ of the class _Person_.
 Foaf (Friend Of A Friend) is an _ontology_ that is designed to describe data related to people in social networks.
 It defines the concept of Person and some attributes, such as a profile image.
+We used the `schema.org` ontology for the concepts of `birthDate` and `birthPlace`.

 There exist many ontologies, ranging from [organizations](https://www.w3.org/TR/vocab-org/) (which describes concepts like _memberships_) to [pizza](https://protege.stanford.edu/ontologies/pizza/pizza.owl) (which describes concepts like _ingredients_).
 These ontologies are often described in the OWL format, which is a subset of RDF.

 That means that OWL ontologies are open data models that can be interpreted by machines.

-Having an open, machine-readable data model up some really cool possibilities.
+Having an machine-readable data model opens up some really cool possibilities.
 You can [generate documentation](https://github.com/dgarijo/Widoco).
 You can use reasoners to _infer_ new knowledge about your data.
 You can even generate forms and other UI components in React using [Link-Lib](https://github.com/fletcher91/link-lib).